Jason Lo

-Jason Lo (born 27 April 1975) is a Malaysian music artist, music producer, DJ, entrepreneur and former chief executive officer of Tune Talk.
+Jason Jonathan Lo (born 27 April 1975) is a Malaysian music artist, music producer, DJ, entrepreneur and former chief executive officer of Tune Talk.
 He is sometimes known by the nicknames Lo and J Lo.

 Early life

 Lo was born in Kuching, Sarawak, to a Chinese father and Irish mother.
 He was educated in Singapore and the United Kingdom.
 He graduated from the University of Hull with a BSc in accounting, and then did an MBA in Finance at Webster Graduate School in London, before returning to Malaysia to pursue a career in the music industry.

 Music career

 In 1996, Lo recorded a ten-track demo in England with his band 'Sunday Man'.
 In 1997, he recorded another ten-track album with his renamed band 'Drop Circle'.
 In 1998, the band went their separate ways and Lo returned to Malaysia.
 His first Malaysian album, the self-financed Days Without Dawn, was released in Malaysia at the end of 1999.
 Since then, he has released two further albums – Firefighter (2002) and The Fall (2005).

 Lo was the first Southeast Asian artist to reach the top 3 on Pepsi Top 20 international chart.
 His songs 'Evening News' and 'So Julie' were No. 1 on the Malaysian Top 10 for 7 and 5 weeks respectively.
 'Evening News' was also included as a pre-loaded track on Creative Labs' original Creative NOMAD Jukebox for release in the US Lo's music videos have had regional airplay on both MTV Asia and Channel V. He has been a winner of the Asian People's Choice Award for Much Music Asia, and at the Malaysian MTV Music Video Awards.

 He has been nominated for six AIM Awards (local Malaysian music awards), and for MTV Viewers' Choice Awards.
 He has headlined live events in Malaysia, and also been an opening act for top international touring bands including Deep Purple, Good Charlotte and Big Country.

 Lo is also the CEO of his own record label and event promotion company, Fat Boys Records.
 He has produced albums for Malaysian bands including Disagree and SingleTrackMind, and organised a series of successful concerts called 'Rock the World', which showcased Malaysian talent.

 Lo has also worked as a DJ at the Malaysian radio station hitz.fm, and been a TV talk show host on the show Latte@8 on 8TV in 2004.